caroljunq/tcc_gsmart/README.md

 # tcc_gsmart
-Using smartphones to measeure people traffic - geomarketing gsmart
+Using smartphones to measure people traffic - geomarketing gsmart